adityasrini/ultralist-docs/README.md

 # Ultralist concepts {#concepts}

-An Ultralist todolist has a few concepts to be aware of:
+Since Ultralist implements a version of GTD, it has similar concepts:

 #### Contexts